-We’ve been successfully SEOing here at Mucho (and our previous incarnation Immedia) for over 20 years.
+We’ve been successfully providing Noosa SEO services here at Mucho (and our previous incarnation Immedia) for over 20 years.
 When we started, we were optimising for Yahoo and the main web browser was Netscape.
 That makes us feel really

 Of course, a lot has changed in that time but techniques for optimising your website for Google have been pretty stable for some years now.
 We’d like to share some of our expertise so you can start to get more action on your Sunshine Coast website.
 There’s a lot that you can do yourself without expert help.

 SEO is simply about getting a higher ranking for your website, which means more traffic and more enquiries and more sales.
 Getting the basics right is often the most cost-effective and best value marketing you can do.

 Google’s aim is always to provide the best possible page to answer a searcher’s enquiry.
 And as they say themselves: “Our site quality algorithms are aimed at helping people find ‘high-quality’ sites by reducing the rankings of low-quality content. ”